zowe/docs-site/docs/user-guide/mvd-using.md

 **Message Code**

-The message code associated with the warning.
+The message code that is associated with the warning.

 **Description**